aws-samples/sample-splunk-mltk-integration-with-bedrock/README.md

 By combining Splunk's powerful data processing capabilities with Amazon Bedrock's state-of-the-art foundation models, such as [**Amazon Nova**](https://aws.amazon.com/ai/generative-ai/nova/), teams can reduce incident resolution time, improve operational efficiency, and unlock deeper insights from their Splunk data.

 > 🧠 **Amazon Nova**: In these examples, we will be using the Amazon Nova Lite model that offers powerful multimodal capabilities for processing text, image, and video inputs while balancing performance and cost-effectiveness.
+You can also use other models, such as Anthropic's Claude 3.5 Haiku.

 ## Solution Overview